 AI Scientific Figure Maker: How to Pick One (2026)

-How to choose an AI scientific figure maker in 2026: three questions that narrow the field, a focused tool comparison, and how to get publication-ready output.
+How to choose an AI scientific figure maker in 2026: research figure generation, software for scientific papers, biology diagrams, and publication-ready output.

 SciFig Team